-The following funders will attend the 2020 conference and look forward to engaging with conference attendees during the Meet the Funders sessions.
+The following funders had planned to attend the 2020 conference, which has been cancelled due to public health concerns.
+We hope to engage them in future opportunities to engage with conference attendees during the Meet the Funders sessions.

 The Meet the Funders Preparation Guide is required reading for everyone who enrolls in the Meet the Funders session; it offers important details about the structure of the session and your responsibility for coming prepared to effectively engage with funders and fellow nonprofit representatives.

 We’ve provide you with the tools.
 It’s up to you to be prepared!
 Click on any name to learn more about the participating foundations.
 It’s never too early to start your research.

 Ben B. Cheney Foundation

 **Please note – Ben B. Cheney Foundation will have two tables at the 11:00am Meet the Funders Session and will NOT have representatives at the 1:30pm Meet the Funders Session!***The Foundation makes grants in communities where the Cheney Lumber Company was active.
 The Foundation’s goal is to improve the life in those communities by making grants for a wide range of activities.
 The Foundation’s efforts in Southern Oregon are focused on Jackson County along with grants to areas in the northernmost areas of California where the Cheney Lumber Company was active.
 A few grants are also made in Josephine County.
 The Foundation prefers to make its grants on a project basis rather than priding for ongoing operating support.
 The Foundation wants to provide resources that compliment the usual and customary resources that support an organization’s work.
 Click HERE for The Ben B. Cheney Foundation information page.

 The Carpenter Foundation